MelihGulum/Face-Recognition/README.md

 This also provides a simple face_recognition command line tool that lets you do face recognition on a folder of images from the command line!

-For further information visit here https://github.com/ageitgey/face_recognition
+For further information visit here: https://github.com/ageitgey/face_recognition

-### Usage
+### How to use this project

 1. Put your image in "known" directory
 2. Run "Face Recognition.py"